wavemaker/docs/website/blog/2020-06-23-product-update-10-5-whats-new.md

 Some of the critical bugs have been fixed in the release.
 See the list of [bug fixes here](/learn/wavemaker-release-notes/v10-5-0/).

-And most importantly, despite the lockdown, we had no impact on how we deliver our product updates, and the credit goes to all the brains behind the screen.

-If you have any feedback, do write to us at [support@wavemaker.com](mailto:support@wavemaker.com).
+And most importantly, [despite the lockdown, our team is staying agile and adapting](https://www.wavemaker.com/delivering-major-product-update-from-home/) to be able to deliver product updates.
+Stay safe and go ahead and create that application to digitise and create new efficiencies.